ambrosia-fish/armatillo-app/README.md

 4. **API Error Recovery**: If an API request fails due to an expired token, the app automatically attempts to refresh the token and retry the request, providing a seamless experience for users.

+5. **CSRF Protection**: The authentication flow implements state parameters to prevent Cross-Site Request Forgery attacks, ensuring that authentication requests originate from the app and not from malicious sources.

-5. **OAuth Flow Protection**: The authentication flow utilizes proper URL handling and token management to prevent common authentication attacks.
+6. **OAuth Flow Protection**: The authentication flow utilizes proper URL handling and token management to prevent common authentication attacks.

 ### Testing the OAuth Flow